edsoncamargo/rocketseat-cook-app/README.md

 ## How It Works

-**Cook App** is innovative app revolutionizes the way you explore and create delicious dishes.
+**Cook** is innovative app revolutionizes the way you explore and create delicious dishes.
 With Cook App, you have access to a diverse range of ingredients, allowing you to mix and match to your heart's content.
 Simply select multiple ingredients, and watch as the app generates a variety of possible dishes based on your chosen combinations.

 ### Home